correapvf/ocr-video-overlay/README.md

-# OCR for low resolution video overlay
+# OCR for overlay in low resolution video

 ### A script to extract information (e.g. time, coordinates, depth, etc) from a video overlay.